 1-2 cloves garlic

 Place all ingredients in blender & blend until smooth.
+(I often use my hand-held stick blender.)
 If desired, warm the sauce in the microwave.
-Thin, if necessary, with additional chicken broth.
+Thin, if necessary, with additional chicken broth or water.
+Start with lowest amounts of soy sauce, sugar, ginger, lime juice, garlic, and hot chili.
+Adjust to suit your tastes.